Kathryn L. Modecki

 This six-year longitudinal study followed more than 1,000 youth across the high school years to explore their time in structured settings, peer relationships, positive attributes, and risk behaviors.
 I serve as co-PI (CI-2) on the study (with PI Professor Bonnie Barber and Professor Jacque Eccles).
 This research was conducted with support from the Australian Research Council.

 COMPLETED FUNDED RESEARCH PROJECTS

 "How do you feel?" is an experience sampling project that has spanned six years.
 Beginning with focus groups, a small pilot, and debriefing sessions, we have now sampled roughly 200 adolescents living in socio-economic disadvantage.
 Five times a day for seven days, adolescent report-back on their moods, stressors, contexts, and time on-line.
 We are currently analyzing results to paint a picture of what it means to navigate adolescent life "wired in the wild."
 This research was conducted with support from the Young and Well CRC.

 I completed my undergraduate honors degree in Psychology at the University of Virginia in the US.
 Prior to attending graduate school in Psychology, I dedicated three years to leading month-long Outward Bound wilderness courses for court-ordered delinquent youth.
-I then earned a PhD at the University of New Hampshire and received an American Psychological Association (APA, Division 41) award for my resulting dissertation.
-My graduate work focused on developmental features of adolescents’ antisocial decision making, and implications for juvenile justice policy.
+I then earned a PhD at the University of New Hampshire with Professor Victoria Banyard, and received an American Psychological Association (APA, Division 41) award for my resulting dissertation.
+My graduate work focused on developmental features of adolescents’ decision making, and implications for legal policy.
 Research based on this work is cited in a number of Amicus Briefs to the US Supreme Court regarding juveniles’ culpability for their crimes.
 I subsequently completed a three-year NIMH post-doctoral fellowship at ASU’s Prevention Research Centre focused on advanced statistical methods and intervention with families under stress.